There are two ways to travel from Ayutthaya to Sukhothai:

 Departure from Ayutthaya

-The service to Sukhothai depart from the Tour with Thai Office located at 10/29 Naresaun Soi 2, Tambon Hua Ro, Amphoe Phra Nakhon Si Ayutthaya, Phra Nakhon Si Ayutthaya 13000.
+The service to Sukhothai departs from the Tour with Thai Office located at 10/29 Naresaun Soi 2, Tambon Hua Ro, Amphoe Phra Nakhon Si Ayutthaya, Phra Nakhon Si Ayutthaya 13000.

 Arrival in Sukhothai